ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

-**Removing problematic first guess estimates.** For cases where the ground truth free water volume fraction is close to one (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneously fit the free water diffusion signal and therefore the free water DTI model fails to identifying the signal as pure free water.
+**Removing problematic first guess estimates.** For cases where the ground truth free water volume fraction is close to one (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneously fit the free water diffusion signal and therefore the free water DTI model fails to identify the signal as pure free water.
 In these cases, since both tissue and free water compartments can represent the signal well, the free water volume fraction can be arbitrarily estimated to any value in the range between 0 and 1 rather than being close to 1.